-A unique 4-tonne black granite sculpture, The Kiss completed its global journey via India and Denmark, to be presented in New Zealand at SCAPE Public Art.
+A 4-tonne black granite sculpture, The Kiss undertook a global journey via India and Denmark, to be presented in New Zealand at SCAPE Public Art.
 A modern text message and a mystical sign, the X-figure conveys ancient, earthly and human content.
-With shifts of light and viewer movement, The Kiss becomes ephemeral, expanding and contracting, while enfolding viewers and landscape in its multiple reflective planes.
-Its conceptual content and sensory qualities draw people in to the geometric abstract form.
-Located on hallowed ground at Christ’s College NZ, The Kiss imprints the universal chromosome X on a once exclusive heritage site, marking a treasured spot (x) and creating a place of art.
+With shifts of light and viewer movement, The Kiss expands and contracts while enfolding viewers and landscape in its multiple reflective planes.
+Its sensory qualities draw people in to the geometric abstract form.
+Located on hallowed ground at Christ’s College NZ, The Kiss imprints a universal chromosome 'X' on a once exclusively-male heritage site, marking a new treasured spot (x).